 For the past few years, we’ve hosted Thanksgiving at our house, but this year we’re spending it in Cali with Scott’s big sister and her hubs.
 Actually, right now we’re flying over what looks to be a tundra in a plane that’s heated to approximately 147 degrees (Just checked the map – we’re just outside of Salt Lake City.
-Honestly was trying to figure out why Minneapolis to San Francisco involved Alaska).
+Honestly was trying to figure out why Minneapolis to San Francisco involved a flyover of Alaska).

 Part of intuitive eating is being able to objectively look at mistakes in eating, and not look feel guilty, but be able to learn from those mistakes so you have the opportunity to do something different in the future.
 When I look back at Thanksgiving’s past, one mistake I’ve made is skipping breakfast.
 I have a bad habit of procrastinating with Thanksgiving cooking, which is why I wake up in the morning, head into the kitchen and immediately start cooking, completely skipping breakfast in my rush to get everything done before family arrives.
 By the time Thanksgiving meal is served, I’m ravenously hungry.
 Within my first few bites of food, my stomach already hurts.

 That’s why I came up with this recipe for high protein cranberry apple oatmeal.
 It’s substantial enough to power through a marathon morning of cooking, but not so heavy so you’ll be hungry when the big meal is served.